Just who are the "Buzz" Beurling Scale Modellers?

 Contents:

-We are one of several model clubs in and around Toronto.
+We are one of several model clubs in and around Toronto, and one of two

 After some thought during the initial meeting, back in 1976, and since the